PMBOK® 8th Edition is here. The PMP® exam has changed — make sure your prep matches.

 Yes.
 PMI members pay $425 for the exam compared to $675 for non-members, a savings of $250.
 PMI membership costs $164 per year, so you still save $86 net on your first exam even after joining.

-Are PMI's new 2026 study materials available yet?
+Are PMI's 2026 study materials available?

 Related articles